Hydrangea arborescens 'Annabelle'

 Bloom Time: Summer

-Hydrangea arborescens 'Annabelle' is a smooth cultivar which features much larger flowers than the species.
-It is a deciduous shrub with a rounded habit that typically grows up to 5 feet (1.5 m) tall.
-Clusters of sterile, white flowers appear in huge, symmetrical, rounded heads, usually growing about 12 inches (30 cm) in diameter.
-Blooms in June for up to two months, sometimes with a small repeat bloom in the fall.
-Dark green, serrated leaves are up to 8 inches (20 cm) long.
+Hydrangea arborescens 'Annabelle' is a deciduous shrub with a rounded habit that typically grows up to 5 feet (1.5 m) tall.
+It has much larger flowers than the species.
+Dark green serrated leaves are up to 8 inches (20 cm) long.
+Clusters of sterile, white flowers appear in symmetrically rounded heads, usually growing about 12 inches (30 cm) in diameter.
+In June, the plant blooms for up to two months, sometimes with a small repeat bloom in the fall.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

-Hydrangeas prefer a sunny or semi-shaded position, in a cool area of the garden with shelter from cold, drying winds.
+Hydrangeas prefer a sunny or semi-shaded position in a cool area of the garden with shelter from cold, drying winds.
 For this reason, they are especially useful for brightening up shaded borders and make an attractive feature in the dappled shade of woodland gardens.
-Try to avoid hot, sunny areas and east-facing spots where colds winds can damage the spring growth.
+Try to avoid hot, sunny areas and east-facing spots where cold winds can damage the spring growth.

 - Back to genus Hydrangea